stresearch/STR_DeepRL/HW3.md

   ```

 ---
-## Task 1 - Enable Centralized Training with Centralized Execution(CTCE) with CentralizedCritic and TorchCentralizedCriticModel
+## Task 1 - Enable Centralized Training with Decentralized Execution with CentralizedCritic and TorchCentralizedCriticModel

 In this task, you will complete the implementation of PPO `CentralizedCritic` to train your CTDE agents to solve a collaborative task involving three sub-tasks: grabbing the Red key, removing the Blue Ball blocking the Red door, and unlocking the Red door with the Red key.